CrossyChainsaw/Portfolio/README.md

 ### The Coding Den
 Always if i get stuck with a coding problem, I try to google it myself first.
 But if I really can't find an answer I ask help in a discord called [The Coding Den](https://discord.gg/code).
 In this discord you can ask question about basically any coding language.
 It always has been really usefull for me so, big shoutout to them :)

+## Researches
+I'm going to research the topic Machine Learning for my project since i'd like to create a very smart enemy in my webgame, also usually AI isn't used in games so it would also be pretty unique.
+School heavily recommends using the DOT-Framework.
+But the DOT-Framework looks so vague to me, and since it's not so well known i can't find too much information about it.
+So i'm gonna just try to research something my own way and ask feedback every now and then to see if i'm going in the right direction.

+### Machine Learning
+beepboop

+(heel portfolio omgooien en gwn een leuke presentatie van mn werk maken ipv sorteren op leeruitkomsten)

 ## Reflection